Behind the Scenes

 written by Michael Masser and Ronald Norman Miller, recorded by Diana Ross - Just To See Her

-written by Jimmy George and Louis Pardini, recorded by Smokey Robinson - How Sweet It Is
+written by Jimmy George and Louis Pardini, recorded by Smokey Robinson - How Sweet It Is (To Be Loved By You)

 written by Brian Holland, Lamont Dozier and Eddie Holland, recorded by Marvin Gaye - Ain’t No Mountain High Enough